CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=MS, answer=[3,4,5]

-Which statements correctly describe `UPDATE students SET gender = :gender WHERE gender = :female_gender` on line 10 of `student.php`?
+Which statements correctly describe `UPDATE students SET gender = :gender WHERE gender = :female_gender` on line 11 of `Student.php`?

 - It modifies all rows in the `gender` column.